Copper prices are expected to trade sideways today: Angel Broking

 Angel Broking's report on Copper

-On Tuesday, LME Copper prices ended higher by 0.41 percent to close at $6100 per tonne.
-Robust industrial activity number posted by China for the month of November supported the red metal prices.
-Moreover, China's copper imports surged to 483,000 tonnes last month which was their highest in over a year.
+Last week, LME Copper prices ended higher by 3.0 percent over rising expectation of possible interim trade deal between U.S. & China.
+Moreover, robust industrial activity number posted by China for the month of November further supported the red metal prices.
+China's copper imports surged to 483,000 tonnes last month which was their highest in over a year.

 Outlook

-Chances of delay in the tariffs which are supposed to kick in next week might provide some support.
-On the MCX, Copper prices are expected to trade sideways today; international markets trading lower by 0.14 percent at $6083 per tonne
+Chances of an interim trade deal might provide some support for the base metal prices.
+On the MCX, Copper prices are expected to trade sideways today; international markets trading higher by 0.13 percent at $6149.50 per tonne.

+LIVE NOW...
+Video series on How to Double Your Monthly Income... where Rahul Shah, Ex-Swiss Investment Banker and one of India's leading experts on wealth building, reveals his secret strategies for the first time ever.
+Register here to watch it for FREE.